ocetrac/ocetrac/paper/paper.md

 # Acknowledgements

-Abernathey and Scannell were supported by the Gordon and Betty Moore Foundation grant No. 8434.
-This is a collaborative project between Columbia University, the National Center for Atmospheric Research (NCAR), National Aeronautics and Space Administration (NASA) Ames Research Center, and the University of Washington.
-We also received support from the Leonardo DiCaprio Foundation AI for Earth Innovation Grant co-sponsored by Microsoft.
+HAS, JJMB, and RPA were supported by the Gordon and Betty Moore Foundation grant No. 8434.
+HAS and LT received additonal support from the Leonardo DiCaprio Foundation AI for Earth Innovation Grant co-sponsored by Microsoft.
+This material is based upon work supported by the National Center for Atmospheric Research (NCAR) Advanced Study Program Graduate Student (GVP) Fellowship.
+NCAR is a major facility sponsored by the National Science Foundation under Cooperative Agreement No. 1852977.
+DBW also acknowledges support from the NASA’s Earth science research and analysis program.

 # References